Pump-Threshold-Free Frequency Comb via Cavity Floquet Engineering: Introduction

-Based on the proposed theoretical framework, such a frequency comb can be realized across a wide range of physical systems.
+Based on our theoretical framework, such a frequency comb can be realized across a wide range of physical systems.
 Here, we demonstrate its implementation for modulating the resonance frequency of a superconducting microwave cavity via a mechanically compliant capacitor.
-To achieve sinusoidal modulation, we additionally employ an auxiliary cavity to establish a conventional optomechanical coupling, driving the mechanical oscillator from thermal state into self-induced oscillation \cite{aspelmeyer2014Cavity}.
-In contrast to Kerr optomechanical combs \cite{aldana2013Equivalence, gong2009Effective, miri2018Optomechanical}, which rely on the nonlinear coupling between phonons and photons \cite{hu2021Generation, shin2022OnChip, wu2022Hybridized}, our approach achieves a significantly extended tuning range for the pump signal, including frequencies that are substantially red-detuned from the cavity's natural resonance.
-Furthermore, this approach reduces the input power required for detection by a factor of approximately \(10^6\), which is limited primarily by the detection efficiency.
-This positions Floquet cavities as a promising platform for frequency comb generation.
+To achieve sinusoidal modulation, we additionally employ an auxiliary cavity to establish a conventional optomechanical coupling, driving the mechanical oscillator from thermal state into self-induced oscillation~\cite{aspelmeyer2014Cavity}.
+In contrast to Kerr optomechanical combs~\cite{aldana2013Equivalence, gong2009Effective, miri2018Optomechanical}, which rely on the nonlinear coupling between phonons and photons~\cite{hu2021Generation, shin2022OnChip, wu2022Hybridized}, our approach achieves an extended tuning range for the pump signal, including frequencies that are substantially red-detuned from the cavity's natural resonance.
+Furthermore, this approach reduces the pump power by a factor of approximately $10^6$, which is limited primarily by the detection efficiency.
+Cavity Floquet engineering enables efficient frequency comb generation even when the pump is far detuned from the cavity’s intrinsic frequency, with the total power reaching the nanowatt level.
+This thus provides an ultra-low-power platform for frequency comb generation.